gitblair/mac-mamp-mysqldump/README.md

 # mac-mamp-mysqldump
-a bash shell script to backup your mamp mysql db on your Mac.

 A bash shell script to backup your database if you have MAMP (not MAMP Pro).
 Note you'll need to give your script permissions so chmod +x dump.sh